SAP-archive/byd-mobile-samples/README.md

 ### License
 Copyright (c) 2019 SAP SE or an SAP affiliate company.
 All rights reserved.
-This file is licensed under the SAP SAMPLE CODE LICENSE AGREEMENT except as noted otherwise in the LICENSE file file://SAP Sample Code License Agreement v1.0.docx.
+This file is licensed under the SAP Sample Code License except as noted otherwise in the [LICENSE file](LICENSE).